mssch/kismatic/README.md

 2. [`Kismatic Inspector`](cmd/kismatic-inspector/README.md)
    * Cluster health and validation utility for assuring that software and network configurations of cluster nodes are correct when installing Kubernetes.
 3. [`Kuberang`](https://github.com/apprenda/kuberang)
-   * Cluster build verificatoin to ensure networking and scaling work as intended.
+   * Cluster build verification to ensure networking and scaling work as intended.
 This tool is used to smoke-test a newly built cluster.
 4. [Kismatic RPM & DEB Packages](docs/PACKAGES.md)
    * Packages for installing Kubernetes and its dependencies, focused on specific roles in an HA cluster.
    * With these packages installed on a local repo, it is possible to use Kismatic to install Kubernetes on nodes that do not have access to the public internet.